 The successful completion of the capstone project required various knowledge, skills, and dispositions that align with the language of the Professional Standards Commission (PSC).
-The initial knowledge when beginning the capstone had to take into account the content standards and technology standards, specifically how the student technology standards align to the creation of teacher websites.
-Additionally, research-based best practices had to be used to develop not only resources, but technology-enhanced learning experiences for the teachers to aid in implementation of teacher websites.
+The initial knowledge when beginning the capstone had to take into account the content standards and technology standards identified by PSC standard 2.1, Content Standards & Student Technology standards.
+The capstone specifically had to address how the student technology standards align to the creation of teacher websites and enhance the learning experiences of the students (PSC 2.1).
+Additionally, as identified by PSC standard 2.2, Research-Based Learner-Centered Strategies, research-based best practices had to be used to develop not only appropriate student and teacher resources, but the capstone also had to address technology-enhanced learning experiences for the teachers to aid in implementation of teacher websites (PSC 2.2).

 The capstone completion also required various skills to successfully create and implement the project.
-First, effective differentiation needed to be addressed to engage teachers of all abilities and learning styles while leading training workshops for the teachers.
-The recorded tutorial videos also allow for more differentiation by adjusting the learning environment based on learner characteristics and levels.
-Having skills in online and blended learning was also essential.
-The introduction of more elaborate teacher websites supports and extends student learning and the screencast tutorial videos allow more choices and opportunities for professional learning for teachers.
-Basic troubleshooting was also a necessary skill as basic problem required solutions and quick fixes while working through the introduction and implementation of teacher websites.
+First, as addressed in PSC standard 2.5, Differentiation, effective differentiation needed to be addressed to engage teachers of all abilities and learning styles while leading training the workshops for the teachers (PSC 2.5).
+The recorded tutorial videos also allowed for more differentiation by adjusting the learning environment based on learner characteristics and levels (PSC 2.5).
+Having skills in online and blended learning was also essential as identified by PSC standard 3.3, Online & Blended Learning.
+The introduction of more elaborate teacher websites supports and extends student learning and the screencast tutorial videos allow more choices and opportunities for professional learning for teachers (PSC 3.3).
+Basic troubleshooting was also a necessary skill as addressed via Standard 3.5, Basic Troubleshooting, as basic problems required solutions and quick fixes while working through the introduction and implementation of teacher websites (PSC 3.5).

 Positive dispositions were also a necessary component to the capstone project.
-The development of a shared vision while working on the capstone project drastically improved the attitudes and enthusiasm of the staff members to want to implement more elaborate classroom websites.
-This change was largely brought on by the research and recommendation of the capstone project that students benefit more from teacher websites with more options than a simple blog.
-Additionally, during the capstone project, authentic learning was modeled to demonstrate the capability of an engaging website and the resulting impact on the audience.
+As outlined in Standard 1.1, Shared Vision, the development of a shared vision while working on the capstone project drastically improved the attitudes and enthusiasm of the staff members to want to implement more elaborate classroom websites in their individual classrooms (PSC 1.1).
+As addressed in Standard 1.4, Diffusion of Innovations & Change, this change in teachers was largely brought on by the research and recommendation of the capstone project that students benefit more from teacher websites with more options than a simple blog which could ultimately lead toward a change in the ways in which teachers use their classroom websites (PSC 1.4).
+Additionally, the capstone project also addressed Standard 2.3, Authentic Learning, in which authentic learning was modeled to demonstrate the capability of an engaging website and the resulting impact on the audience (PSC 2.3).
 After teachers participated in the authentic learning by the facilitator, they were more apt to involve their students in the authentic learning experience brought on by effective teacher websites.

 For future implementation or an alternate study, several pieces of advice should be considered.
 First, the candidate needs to ensure that his or her colleagues are open to new ideas and technology integration.
 This capstone project was fortunate to work with fellow teachers that were very open to new ideas regarding technology.
 Second, when gathering data, offering a reward such as a treat or extra credit can increase participation and gather a wider array of opinions and results.
 Additionally, the candidate must not only be comfortable recording screencasts but be confident and engaging while filming the tutorials.
 Peer relationships are also essential to develop an environment where teachers feel comfortable asking questions and seeking help for troubleshooting.